testit-tms/api-client-python/docs/WorkItemsApi.md

 Get all AutoTests linked to WorkItem by Id or GlobalId

-<br>Use case  <br>User sets work item identifier  <br>User runs method execution  <br>System search work item by identifier  <br>System search all autotests, related to found work item  <br>System returns list of found autotests
+ Use case   User sets work item identifier   User runs method execution   System search work item by identifier   System search all autotests, related to found work item   System returns list of found autotests

 ### Example